keejelo/EasyDialogBox/README.md

 ## Motivation
 I started this when I needed a multipurpose dialogbox for my own projects.
 If anyone else finds this useful that's great.<br />
-Although dialogboxes has got a bad rep. in the web-world, I still think they have their use when used correctly and in the right settings.
+Although dialogboxes has got a "bad rep." in the web-world, I still think they have their use when used correctly and in the right settings.

 <br />